Vitamin D is a fat-soluble prohormone (a hormone that is converted by

 deficiency.
 Vitamin D deficiency most commonly causes osteomalacia, a

-children is known as rickets.
+is known as rickets.
 Some people suffer from muscle weakness.
+For most

-For most people, the symptoms of vitamin D deficiency are so subtle as
+people, the symptoms of vitamin D deficiency are so subtle as to not be

 The following are reasons that people become vitamin D deficient: